• Disease Overview

 Causes

-The exact cause of KSS is established in most patients.
-Most cases appear to occur as the result of a new spontaneous (de novo) deletion of a large amount (typically ~25%) of genetic material found in the DNA of mitochondria (mtDNA).
-Mitochondria, which are found by the hundreds in the cells of the body, particularly in muscle and nerve tissue, carry the blueprints for regulating energy production.
-As opposed to the genetic instructions of cellular chromosomes (nuclear DNA), which are found within the nucleus of each cell, multiple copies of mitochondrial DNA are found outside of the nucleus of the cell and within the mitochondria.
+Most cases of KKS appear to occur as the result of a new spontaneous (de novo) deletion (loss) of a large amount (typically ~25%) of mitochondrial DNA (mtDNA).
+Mitochondria, which are found by the hundreds in the cells of the body, particularly in muscle and nerve tissue, are structures that carry the blueprints for regulating energy production.
+As opposed to the genetic instructions of cellular chromosomes (nuclear DNA) which are found in the nucleus of each cell, multiple copies of mitochondrial DNA are found outside of the nucleus of the cell and within the mitochondria.

-In extremely rare cases, these deletions in mitochondrial genetic material may be inherited from the mother.
-The genetic instructions for mitochondria (mtDNA) found in sperm cells typically break off during fertilization.
-As a result, it is thought that human mtDNA comes from the mother.
-An affected mother may pass the mutation(s) on to all her children but only her daughters will pass the mutation(s) on to their children.
+In extremely rare cases, deletions in mtDNA may be inherited from the mother.
+The mtDNA found in sperm cells typically break off during fertilization.
+As a result, it is thought that human mtDNA comes only from the mother.
+An affected mother may pass the mitochondrial gene variants(s) on to all her children but only her daughters will pass the variant(s) on to their children.

-Both normal and mutated mtDNA can exist in the same cell, a situation known as heteroplasmy.
-The number of defective mitochondria may be out-numbered by the number of normal mitochondria.
+Both normal and altered mtDNA can exist in the same cell, a situation known as heteroplasmy.
+The number of abnormal mitochondria may be outnumbered by the number of normal mitochondria.
 Symptoms of KSS may not appear in any given generation until the deletion affects a significant proportion of mitochondria.
-The uneven distribution of normal and mutant mtDNA in different tissues can affect different organs in members of the same family.
-This can result in a variety of symptoms in affected family members.
-This can also mean that the mtDNA deletion might not be detected in some tissues, such as blood or cheek swab, and be found in other tissues such as muscle biopsy, in order to confirm the diagnosis.
+The uneven distribution of normal and altered mtDNA in different tissues can affect different organs in members of the same family.
+This can result in a variety of symptoms and different degrees of severity in affected family members.
+This can also mean that the mtDNA deletion might not be detected in some tissues such as blood or cheek swab but can be found in other tissues such as muscle biopsy, and this confirms the diagnosis.

 • < Previous section